Natural Treatment Of Heat-Related Illnesses In Kids

 Strategies to cool down include removing heavy clothing, taking a cool shower/bath, and sitting near fans or air conditioners.
 Rehydration drinks containing sodium and potassium are key to replenishing electrolytes and water.
 Cow milk and breast milk are also ideal for rehydrating.

 Magnesium is helpful for relieving muscle cramps.
-Mighty Magnesium is an ingredient in my homemade electrolyte drink recipe.
+Magnesium is an ingredient in my homemade electrolyte drink recipe.
 Epsom salt baths, which contain magnesium sulfate, may also provide relief.

 Cuprum metallicum 30C and magnesium phosphoricum 6C are good homeopathic remedies for heat cramps.
 These homeopathic remedies can be taken as often as needed to relieve cramps.